paulllllo/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem
-After completing the ALX/holberton task 0x04 'Airbnb clone - Web frmework', approximately 00:07 West African Time (WAT), an outage occurred on an isolated Ubuntu 20.00 container running an Nginx web server.
+11;rgb:0000/0000/0000After completing the ALX/holberton task 0x04 'Airbnb clone - Web frmework', approximately 00:07 West African Time (WAT), an outage occurred on an isolated Ubuntu 20.00 container running an Nginx web server.
 GET requests on the server led to 500 Internal Server Error's, when the expected response was an HTML file displaying a simple web site.

 # Debugging Process
 A very smart software engineer (me :)) encountered the issue upon opening the project and being, well, instructed to address it, roughly 01:09 WAT.
 He promptly proceeded to undergo solving the problem.